 Flume Long-term Update

 Well, almost exactly a year later, I got a notification that our batteries on the sensor were running low.
 Actually, I got both a notification in the app, and a nice email giving me a heads-up on the battery situation.
-I followed the steps outlined in the video below and replacement was pretty straight forward.
+I followed the steps outlined in the video below, and the replacement was pretty straightforward.
 However, because a dozen screws stand between you and the batteries, and because the unit is attached to your water meter, battery replacement isn’t the fastest process in the world.
 It took me around fifteen minutes.
 I also found that the rubber bungee strap that was holding the sensor to the meter was starting to deteriorate.
 I had a spare from Flume which I used to replace the old one.
-Thankfully this is only a once a year event, but I wished there was simply a waterproof latch rather than 12 screws providing access to the battery compartment.
+Thankfully this is only a once-a-year event, but I wished there was simply a waterproof latch rather than 12 screws providing access to the battery compartment.
 (See updated on the Flume 2 at the end of this article).

 Flume Battery Replacement